aadijain725/AlgoWiz/status-reports/weekly_report-4-21.md

 * **Shivam Drishti Bhatia:**

 * **Estevan Seyfried:**
-    - [x] Worked with Aadi and Shivam to create wireframe mockups
+    - [x] Worked with Aadi, Shivam, and Wendy to create wireframe mockups
     - [x] Proofread, rewrote, and converted documentaion to markdown
-    - [ ] Fell behind on react app, need to set up the blank app and readme so other team members can easily start in on their own machines.
+    - [ ] Fell behind on react app, need to set up the blank app and readme so other team members can easily start it on their own machines.

-* **Wendy Jiang:** Created Trello for the team to organize tasks.
+* **Wendy Jiang:**
+    - [x] Created Trello for the team to organize tasks.
 Made edits to the requirement document.
-Researched on Java backend framework and watched videos on Spring framework to get familiar with its usage on backend.
+    - [x] Researched on Java backend framework and watched videos on Spring framework to get familiar with its usage on backend.

 * **Michael Wen:** Continued research on Java backend and the MVC model.